-Latitude/Longitude: No issues found with the latitude and longitude data.
+Latitude/Longitude: No issues identified with the latitude and longitude data, however a few data points were found to be missing.

-Humidity: No issues found with the humidity data.
+Humidity: No issues identified with the humidity data, however a few data points were found to be missing.

-Rain: Minor discrepancies were found between the port and starboard rain sensors, these differences were less than 0.8mm which is within the ±1.0mm accuracy of the instrument.
+Rain: Minor discrepancies were found between the port and starboard rain sensors, these differences were within the ±1.0mm accuracy of the instrument.

 Wind Speed: The port wind speed sensor was found to deviate significantly from the starboard and ultrasonic sensors.
-This was due to an incorrect earthing of the shield cable to the foremast resulting in sporadic and erratic wind speed readings (due to a ground loop from the previous voyage IN2020\V01).
-Subsequently portions of the port relative and true wind speed data have been NaN'ed (value set to NaN) and flagged as bad.
+The cause was due to water ingress into the connector interface box resulting in sporadic and erratic wind speed readings.
+Subsequently portions of the port relative and true wind speed data have been NaN'ed (values set to NaN) and flagged as bad.
 Similarly, a few sections of the stbd relative wind speed data which have been found to be noisy/spiky have also been flagged as bad and NaN'ed.